 CBSE Class 10, 12 students should be promoted on basis of internal exams, Centre told

-CBSE Class 10, 12 students should be promoted on basis of internalexams, Centre told

 New Delhi, Apr 29: It is not feasible now to conduct class 10 and 12 board exams which are pending due to the lockdown imposed to curb the COVID-19 spread, Delhi Deputy Chief Minister Manish Sisodia suggested Union HRD Minister Ramesh Pokhriyal 'Nishank' on Tuesday.